 Mammoth Cave National Park Kentucky, USA Travel Guide

-The cave maintains a consistent temperature of 54°F (12°C).
-A light long-sleeved shirt, a Fleece jacket or sweatshirt, and long pants suit the cave.
-Even in summer, the cool, damp cave air feels chilly after an hour or two.
+The cavern preserves a consistent temperature of 54°F (12°C).
+A light long-sleeved shirt, a Fleece jacket or sweatshirt, and trousers suit the cavern.
+Even in summer, the cool, damp cave air feels chilly after an one hour or two.
 A Light rain jacket also serves for its warmth and water resistance from occasional drips.

 For Spring/Fall, layers truly benefit.
 Pack Short-sleeved shirts, Long-sleeved shirts, and a Light jacket or fleece.
 A waterproof outer shell suits unexpected rain.
 Convertible pants work for fluctuating daytime temperatures.